qgis/QGIS-Enhancement-Proposals/qep-346-port-the-model-canvas-to-qt-quick.md

 # Summary

 With Qt 4 around the corner and the transition to Qt 6.
-We could leverage the ability of Qt Quick library to create fluid and dynamic user interfaces, to prepare the model designer for the year to come.
+We could leverage the ability of Qt Quick library to create fluid and dynamic user interfaces, to prepare the model designer for the years to come.

 Benefice of using Qt Quick:
 * Allow using modern control directly on the model canvas unlike in the graphics view where inserting a QWidgets in the scene is so performance heavy it’s actually frown upon to use (https://www.qt.io/blog/2017/01/19/should-you-be-using-qgraphicsview)